Reyhankeselek/Lenovo-ideapad-slim-3-15IML05-hackintosh/README.md

 configure your bios settings

+This project took 3 weeks and i highly appriciate a star from you :)

 **And please use this at your own risk!!!**
 ![Screen Shot 2023-06-27 at 2 57 15 PM](https://github.com/Reyhankeselek/Lenovo-ideapad-slim-3-15IML05-hackintosh/assets/87765920/822387ae-f20f-48c9-a6a6-b55c79d540e4)